Hoe and Worthing Archive: The Village

 town house

 The Grounds estate map also shows the 'Town House' on Barkers Lane.
 At the top here is Manor Farm.
-Before the building of the Poor Law institutions like Gressenhall (Mitford & Launditch Union, 1776), provision for people unable to support themselves through age or infirmity was made locally.
+Before the building of the Poor Law institutions like Gressenhall House of Industry (Mitford & Launditch Hundreds Incorporation, 1776), provision for people unable to support themselves through age or infirmity was made locally.
 The rent from the adjacent pightle perhaps went towards paying for their keep.

 [Courtesy of Norfolk Record Office MS 4532]